 What is the purpose of a daily standup meeting?

 My favorite quote is from Gitlab: Daily stand-up meetings are for bonding, blockers and the future!
 A Daily Standup is more of a daily coordination rather than a status meeting.
 We solve problems together, act fast and save time.

 If well-run, it provides significant value to teams.
-That makes it quite popular among many teams in agile software development.
+That makes it quite popular among many development teams in agile environments.

 Why should I do a daily standup?